Ioannis-Peridis/Digital-Signal-Processing-THL301/README.md

 from: Techincal University Of Crete

-Imlementation in MATLAB: Discrete and Continues Fourier Transform, Z and Z inverse Transform, IIR Filters (Buterworth, Chyvey
+Imlementation in MATLAB: Discrete and Continues Fourier Transform, Z and Z inverse Transform, IIR Filters (Butterworth, Chebysev), Windowing, Gibs fenomenon